top of page

 Track Inventory

 View items you have and add to list when use them.
-Update the ingredients when you have time.
+Update the ingredients at your convenience.

 Master Recipes

 Learn how to be an efficient chef by repeating recipes.
-Browse recipes based on available ingredients.
+Explore recipes using the ingredients you have.

 Process